UTK7994/learning-notes/books/designing-data-intensive-applications.md

 Graph algorithms often have a lot of cross-machine communication overhead, and the intermediate state is often bigger than the original graph.

 If your graph can fit into memory on a single computer, it's quite likely that a single-machine algorithm will outperform a distributed batch process.
 If the graph is too big to fit on a single machine, a distributed approach such as Pregel is unavoidable.

+`important point while learing microservice architechture : Api gateway which is LB is exposed to the world is rep for handling all api req use HTTPS exposed to the outer and internally in can use http ws https or any other protocol but for client (Android and ios for type of user determination) it is always https`

 ## Stream processing